-The ADA defines an undue hardship for employers as a situation that would be "unduly costly, extensive, substantial or disruptive, or would fundamentally alter the nature or operation of the business."27 An employer's size, financial resources, or the nature of the operations may be factors in determining whether an accommodation represents an undue hardship.
+The ADA defines an undue hardship for employers as a situation that would be "unduly costly, extensive, substantial or disruptive, or would fundamentally alter the nature or operation of the business."25 An employer's size, financial resources, or the nature of the operations may be factors in determining whether an accommodation represents an undue hardship.

-Employers may wrongly believe that workplace accommodations are too expensive, which is often untrue for women with migraines.
-In fact, 57 percent of accommodations for migraines do not cost anything, and the remaining changes typically cost \$500 or less.28
+Employers may wrongly believe that workplace accommodations are too expensive, which is often untrue for women with migraine disease.
+In fact, 57 percent of accommodations for people with migraine disease do not cost anything, and the remaining changes typically cost \$500 or less.26